convox/convox/docs/reference/primitives/rack/registry.md

 # Registry

-A reference to an external private Docker registry that you can reference in your [Builds](../app/build.md).
+A Registry is a set of stored credentials for a private Docker registry that can be referenced during a [Build](../app/build.md).

 ## Adding Registries